What Is MCP and How It’s Making Developers’ Lives Easier Inside the IDE

 MCP is designed to support developer workflows inside development environments — not standalone chatbot interfaces.

-The Falcon MCP Server supports a defined set of actions that were shown and explained during the meeting.
-These actions allow users to interact with existing Falcon Suite data and capabilities directly from within the IDE.
+The IZ MCP Server supports a defined set of actions that were shown and explained during the meeting.
+These actions allow users to interact with existing IZ Suite data and capabilities directly from within the IDE.

 This section lists only those supported actions.